supercollider/supercollider.github.io/development/building-raspberrypi.md

 * usb soundcards i’ve tried include the cheap blue 3D sound (C-Media Electronics, Inc. Audio Adapter (Planet UP-100, Genius G-Talk)) and the aureon dual usb (TerraTec Electronic GmbH Aureon Dual USB). there are also some [audio codec modules](http://www.fredrikolofsson.com/f0blog/?q=node/656) that work.
 * to avoid sd card corruption one should always shut down the system properly and not just pull out the 5v power. when running headless you can either ssh in and type `sudo halt -p`, use a gpio pin with a button + python script, or set up an osc command from within sc that turns off the rpi. see [here](https://github.com/blacksound/VTM/wiki/Raspberry-Pi-Instructions#shutdown-for-raspberry-pi)
 * for the older Raspbian Jessie system use a [previous](https://github.com/supercollider/supercollider.github.io/blob/1f578b5fa71e1acae0ce40d14bc0ef116062093d/development/building-raspberrypi.md) version of these instructions.
+* to quit sclang after starting via the commandline use `0.exit`